shameekagarwal/shameekagarwal.github.io/_posts/2023-09-24-docker-and-kubernetes.md

 ## About Kubernetes

 - kubernetes is the most widely used container scheduler
-- modern infrastructure is created using immutable images, and an upgrade is performed by replacing the older images with newer ones using rolling updates
+- modern infrastructure is created using immutable images, and an upgrade is performed by replacing the older containers with newer ones using rolling updates
 - we specify how many resources to run and kubernetes maintains that number
 - it ensures that the resources run within the specified memory and cpu constraints
 - kubernetes is cloud-agnostic and can also be run on-prem